 Key note speaker Mark Fenton (www.markfenton.com), a national public health and planning consultant, presented on the importance of sticky design.
 This means building communities where people are intrinsically more active.
 See his presentation here to learn more.

-The summit featured a panel discussion facilitated by Mark Fenton focusing on increasing opportunities for physical activity (including safe and active transport to school), expanding access to healthy foods, and promoting environments and community design models to positively impact health.
-Featured panelists and their areas of expertise were
+Next, Mark facilitated a panel discussion centered on increasing opportunities for physical activity (including safe and active transport to school), expanding access to healthy foods, and promoting environments and community design models to positively impact health.
+Featured panelists and their areas of expertise were:

 - Anne Bradshaw, Standard Motor Products, worksite wellness